martbetz/martbetz.github.io/linux-trouble-shooting.md

 **Comments:**

-- an alternative and _much_ quicker solution would be to use the 'reword' option in `lazygit`
+- an alternative and _much_ quicker solution would be to use the 'reword' option in [lazygit](https://github.com/jesseduffield/lazygit).

 ----